About

 Hello, I’m Nia (Nia is Swahili for ‘purpose’ which reflects my journey of turning pain into purpose)

-For decades, I was blind to my condition, Social Anxiety Disorder (SAD), mistaking it for shyness.
+For decades, I was blind to my condition, Social Anxiety Disorder (SAD), mistaking it for shyness and introversion.
 The lack of awareness and delayed diagnosis brought pain in many forms.
 The pain of being a bright student who couldn’t perform exceptionally.
 The pain of longing for social connections but struggling to enjoy them like my peers.
 The pain of seeing my professional growth stagnate while others soared.

 Ultimately, my goal is to raise awareness of SAD and its impact.
 This includes helping parents and teachers recognize symptoms early and encouraging timely assessments for their kids and students.
 I also hope to inspire human resources professionals to foster supportive work environments.
 Together, we can foster empathy, challenge stigma, and promote inclusivity in all areas of life.